Ongoing Battle

 "The governor's veto prioritizes theoretical concerns over documented public safety benefits.
 There are zero documented cases of scanner access harming officers, but countless examples of open scanners saving lives during emergencies."

-On January 17, 2026—just one day after Hochul's veto—NYC became the first major U.S. city to mandate press access to encrypted police radio.
+On January 17, 2026, the day after Hochul's veto, NYC became the first major U.S. city to require press access to encrypted police radio.
 Int.
-1460-2025 became Local Law 46 of 2026 after Mayor Mamdani let it take effect without his signature.
-The Council had passed it 41-7 (Public Safety Committee: 9-0).
+1460-2025 became Local Law 46 after Mayor Mamdani let it take effect without a signature.
+The Council had passed it 41-7; the Public Safety Committee voted 9-0.

 Local Law 46 Requirements